Deduction Mapping Rules

 if not candidates:

-raise ValueError(f"No mapping rule registered for source_code: {source_code}")
+raise KeyError(f"no mapping rule registered source_code={source_code}")

-# 1. Temporal validity filter
+# 1. Temporal validity (half-open window: effective <= pay_date < expiration)

-active_rules = [
+active = [

 r for r in candidates

-if r.effective_date <= pay_date and (r.expiration_date is None or pay_date < r.expiration_date)
+and (r.expiration_date is None or pay_date < r.expiration_date)

 ]

-if not active_rules:
+if not active:

-target_jurisdiction = jurisdiction.upper()
+target = jurisdiction.upper()

-scoped = [r for r in active_rules if r.jurisdiction_scope == target_jurisdiction]
+scoped = [r for r in active if r.jurisdiction_scope == target]

 if not scoped:

-scoped = [r for r in active_rules if r.jurisdiction_scope == "FEDERAL"]
+scoped = [r for r in active if r.jurisdiction_scope == "FEDERAL"]

 if not scoped:

-# 3. Priority resolution (lowest integer = highest precedence)
+# 3. Priority (lowest integer = highest precedence; statutory <= 5 wins)

 resolved = min(scoped, key=lambda r: r.priority)